Ashish9204/medical-prescription-analysis/README.md

 ## 📊 Sample Data

-The repository includes a Sample Datasets folder with prescription images for testing.
+The repository includes sample prescription images in the `sample_data` folder for testing purposes.

 ## 🔒 Security Note